keithbuhler/keithbuhler.github.io/slideshows/ethics3goodandevil.md

 And why are all evil things corruptions of goodness?

+#### Examples:
+- The sharpest knife is the best knife; but also the most dangerous knife
+- The most fun video game is engrossing, enjoyable, addicting; and also the most dangerous video game
+- Wealth, intelligence, beauty, good public speaking are good things; but the most dangerous tyrant is wealthy, intelligent, beautiful, and good at public speaking etc.
+- The devil was the highest angel

 </section><section data-markdown>
 ### A Puzzle about Platonism

 If the Good is the ultimate reality, source of goodness, truth, and beauty, what is the Good's relationship to nature?

 What is the Good's relationship to God?

 </section><section data-markdown>
 ### An argument for Platonism